aamnah/notes.aamnah.com/_commands/[grep, sed] Find and Replace string in multiple files.md

 ### File names with spaces, blanks or newlines

-You may run into issues if your file names have blanks, empty spaces or newlines in them.
+On macOS, you may run into issues if your file names have blanks, empty spaces or newlines in them.
 We are using [`xargs`](https://en.wikipedia.org/wiki/Xargs) to take the output of `grep` as our input and build the command on that.
 The default `xargs` behaviour is to delimit input with blanks and newlines.
 The default `grep` output separates filenames by newlines.
 See the issue?

 If your file is named `blah blah blah.txt`, and you found it via `grep`, you'll get the following error when passing it to `sed` via `xargs`